 Dr. Abigaña had the honor of having one of his works for band, Petite Overture, named one of the top 11 pieces of 2009 by British conductor, educator, and wind band authority Tim Reynish, after it was premiered at the 2009 World Association of Symphonic Bands and Ensembles (WASBE) Convention in Cincinnati, Ohio.
-In addition, Mr. Reynish has named him as a significant composer for wind band, including him on a list of only 19 composers that includes Percy Aldridge Grainger, Gordon Jacob, Mozart, and Beethoven.
+In addition, Mr. Reynish has named him as a significant composer for wind band, including him on a list of only 19 composers that includes Percy Aldridge Grainger, Gordon Jacob, Wolfgang Amadeus Mozart, and Ludwig van Beethoven.

 Dr. Abigaña is currently on faculty at Boston University and Boston University Academy, and is an affiliated artist at The Massachusetts Institute of Technology.
 In addition to maintaining this busy teaching and composing schedule, he is also the associate director of the Boston Composers’ Coalition, a non-profit collaborative organization dedicated to the creation, performance, education, and dissemination of new music.

 Works for Winds